- Computers & Software»

 To get around this, remove the battery and disconnect the adapter power from the laptop.
 Reconnect the adaptor and try powering it up.
 If all goes well, reconnect the battery and power up the laptop normally.

 When ready, press and hold onto the power button for 30 seconds or more.
 Reconnect the adapter and replace the battery back into the laptop.
-Try powering up the laptop again.
+Try powering the laptop again.

 If after all attempts there is no sign of life, you may be staring at a serious motherboard malfunction.
 Something may have shorted or the power circuit is fried and it is probably time to send the laptop to a qualified computer technician for professional assessment and repair.

-2: No Display on the Laptop Screen or Display is Dim
+2: No Display or Dim Display

 - Faulty memory module (RAM)